jadijadi/lpic1book/content/1026_linux_as_virtualization_guest.md

 ## Key Knowledge Areas

 - Understand the general concept of virtual machines and containers
-- Understand common elements of virtual machines in an IaaS cloud, such as computing instances, block storage and networking
+- Understand common elements of virtual machines in an IaaS cloud, such as computing instances, block storage, and networking
 - Understand the unique properties of a Linux system which have to be changed when a system is cloned or used as a template
-- Understand how system images are used to deploy virtual machines, cloud instances and containers
+- Understand how system images are used to deploy virtual machines, cloud instances, and containers
 - Understand Linux extensions that integrate Linux with a virtualization product.
 Awareness of cloud-init